Japan upgrades economic outlook as Abe's policies take hold

 SPIRITS PICK UP AS YEN FALLS

-The yen's decline accelerated after the BOJ's April 4 decision to commit to open-ended asset buying to nearly double the monetary base to 270 trillion yen ($2.62 trillion) by the end of 2014 in a shock therapy to achieve 2 percent inflation.
+The yen's decline accelerated after the BOJ's April 4 decision to commit to open-ended asset buying to nearly double the monetary base to 270 trillion yen (1.72 trillion pounds) by the end of 2014 in a shock therapy to achieve 2 percent inflation.

 The Reuters Tankan showed the index for service sector firms rose seven points to plus 19 in May, marking its highest reading since October 2007.
 It is seen reaching plus 28 in August led by sectors including real estate/construction and retailers.